Pablo Kleinman: Journalism and media

-Kleinman began working as a journalist in 1989 as Latin American correspondent for Billboard magazine, the first one to cover the region for the prestigious trade publication.
+Kleinman began working as a journalist in 1989 as Latin American correspondent for Billboard magazine, its first to cover the region.

 In 2004, he founded and became editor-in-chief of Diario de América, the oldest political-opinion journal edited in Spanish in the United States.
 Around the same time, he became a syndicated writer, with columns regularly published in newspapers throughout Latin America and Spain, such as Chile's El Mercurio and La Nación, Panama's Panamá América and La Prensa, Nicaragua's La Prensa, Peru's El Comercio, Paraguay's Diario ABC Color, Venezuela's Diario 2001, Uruguay's El País, Costa Rica's La Nación, among others, as well as in the United States and the Middle East.
 Kleinman is also a frequent commentator on a few Spanish-language current affairs television programs, including the nighttime news on the Telemundo Network's Los Angeles station.

 He has also been featured on English-language television newscasts in the U.S. and Canada, usually talking about Latin American issues.

-In April 2013, Pablo Kleinman became publisher of El Medio, the first Spanish-language political opinion journal about the Middle East.
+In April 2013, Kleinman became publisher of El Medio, the first Spanish-language political opinion journal about the Middle East.
 The magazine became known for espousing a pro-Western editorial line, something uncommon among most Spanish-language publications.
 It features points of view generally favorable to the United States, to Israel, and to supporters of liberal democracy throughout the Middle East.

-Pablo regularly guest hosted the daily current affairs show, initially just on Los Angeles's KTNQ and later also on Univision's nationwide talk radio network, Univision America, between 2009 and 2014.
-He later hosted the conservative Radio California Libre (Radio Free California) program on KTNQ from late 2019 until it was cancelled in January 2021 shortly after the 2021 United States Capitol attack, with Kleinman saying it was possibly related to his comments alleging election irregularities during the 2020 United States presidential election.
+Kleinman regularly guest hosted the daily current affairs show, initially just on Los Angeles's KTNQ and later also on Univision's nationwide talk radio network, Univision America, between 2009 and 2014.
+He later hosted the conservative Radio California Libre (Radio Free California) program on KTNQ from late 2019 until it was cancelled in January 2021 shortly after the 2021 United States Capitol attack.